-Description: Thallus foliose, homoiomerous, subgelatinous when wet, 1.5-3(-4) cm wide, membrane-like, rounded, closely adnate, broadly lobed.
-Lobes 0.5-0.8(-1) cm wide, 62-160 µm thick (moist), rounded, with an entire, not swollen magin, dark olive-green to black, lighter and semi-translucent when moist, strongly radiately ridged and pustulate.
-Lower surface paler green than upper surface, at times bluish green, with depressions corresponding to ridges, and scattered hapters.
+Description: Thallus foliose, homoiomerous, subgelatinous when wet, membrane-like, rounded, closely adnate, broadly lobed, 1.5-3(-4) cm wide,.
+Lobes 0.5-0.8(-1) cm wide, 62-160 µm thick when moist, rounded, with an entire, not swollen magin, dark olive-green to black, lighter and semi-translucent when moist, strongly radiately ridged and pustulate.
+Lower surface paler green than upper surface, at times bluish green, with depressions corresponding to ridges, and scattered white hapters.
 Upper and lower cortices absent.
-Apothecia common, lecanorine, sessile with a constricted base, 0.4-1(-1.5) mm across, the disc at first concave, finally convex, red-brown to almost black.
-Proper exciple euthyplectenchymatous, 20-40 µm wide; epithecium brownish; hymenium colourless, 65-85 µm high; paraphyses simple or sparingly brnches in upper part, 2.5-3 μm thick at mid-level, the apical cells moderately swollen.
+Apothecia common, lecanorine, sessile, constricted at base, 0.4-1(-1.5) mm across, with an initially concave, finally convex, red-brown to almost black disc and a thin, smooth thalline margin.
+Thalline exciple sometimes partly pseudocorticate; proper exciple euthyplectenchymatous, 20-40 µm wide laterally; epithecium brownish; hymenium colourless, 65-85 µm high, I+ blue; paraphyses simple or sparingly branched in upper part, 2.5-3 μm thick at mid-level, the apical cells moderately swollen; hypothecium pale yellow.
 Asci 8-spored, clavate, the apex thick, with a I+ blue apical dome and a I+ blue annulus projecting downwardly.
-Ascospores 3-septate, not constricted at septa, hyaline, bacilliform with rounded ends, straight or curved, (18-)26-34(-38) x 3-4.5 µm.
+Ascospores 3-septate, not constricted at septa, hyaline, bacilliform with rounded ends, straight or slightly curved, (18-)26-34(-38) x 3-4.5 µm.
 Pycnidia often numerous, immersed to semi-immersed, on both sides of thallus.
 Conidia straight, bacilliform or with slightly swollen ends, 4.5-5 x c.
 1 µm.
-Photobiont cyanobacterial (Nostoc), in long chains.
+Photobiont cyanobacterial (Nostoc, the cells in long chains).
 Spot tests: all negative.
 Chemistry: without lichen substances.

 Note: a mild-temperate to boreal lichen found on bark of broad-leaved trees in humid but open situations; easily mistaken with C. nigrescens or C. subnigrescens, this exceedingly rare species needs further study.
 It is included in the Italian red list of epiphytic lichens as “Critically Endangered” (Nascimbene & al. 2013c).